 Schedule a consultation with our federal employment attorneys today by calling The Law Offices of Eric L. Pines, PLLC at (888) 898-9902.

 As a Veterans Affairs employee you fall within unique laws and policies of the federal government — laws that sometimes mirror those that govern typical Federal Employees and at other times leave you with different, less, or unique rights.

 Our federal employment lawyers speak your language and have you covered with more than 20 years of experience representing V.A.
 Doctors and Nurses.
 Let our experience go to work for you, navigating the unique laws and regulations that apply to you specifically as Veteran Affairs Employees.

-At Pines Federal, we represent Veterans Administration (VA) and Veterans Affairs Regional Office (VARO) employees by helping them understand their unique rights as well as all of their specific employment and personnel issues in this unique and complex area of employment law.
+At The Law Offices of Eric L. Pines, PLLC, we represent Veterans Administration (VA) and Veterans Affairs Regional Office (VARO) employees by helping them understand their unique rights as well as all of their specific employment and personnel issues in this unique and complex area of employment law.

 VA employees come under the authority of either Title 5 personnel or Title 38 personnel systems.
 Occasionally, they fall under both in a hybrid manner.
 Jurisdiction depends on the title or nature of your specific position.
 Due to the precise nature of the laws regarding your position, consulting with our knowledgeable federal employee lawyer can help define your future.

 Our experience allows us to understand the differences of the varying federal employment practices, knowing how to handle matters involving:

 We look forward to dealing with and resolving the intricacies and issues involved in your Title V, Title 38, or Hybrid personnel issues, as well as many other matters affecting VA employees.